Ben-G/Website/content/portfolio.md

 - Lead feature and platform engineering teams, across **Backend, Web & Mobile, up to a size of 25 team members**.
 - **Hired 14 engineers**, most of them senior, many through network and outreach.
 Reshaped a lot of the recruiting process for my teams and for PlanGrid as a whole.
 As part of my hiring effort I built **one of the strongest iOS engineering teams in the SF Bay Area**, which is widely recognized in the iOS community.
-- Built a strong personal brand ([open source](https://github.com/Ben-G), [talks](http://blog.benjamin-encz.de/speaking/), etc.) that drove a lot of my recruiting efforts
+- Built a strong personal brand ([open source](https://github.com/Ben-G), [talks](http://blog.benjamin-encz.de/speaking/), etc.) that drove a lot of my recruiting efforts.
 - **Shaped PlanGrid's engineering culture** through a series of initiatives (open source contributions, tech talks, 20% time for working on platform improvements, redefinition of career ladder & compensation bands).
 - Contributed to PlanGrid's long term **product strategy**.
 - Drove **reorganization of engineering into feature teams & platform teams** that can deliver on product strategy.